Magnusson-Institute/m066/README.md

 ```
 # reference (Newspaper3K)
 test00()
-# XLNET model
+# XLNET model (first time it runs will take a bit of time)
 test01()
 ```

-Currently it produces:
+Currently it produces the following for the ref model:

 ```
 “In most cases you’re just making all of your information public in